-- All writing assignments are due on the dates indicated on EauZone, which contains the most up-to-date schedule and information. - Late assignments must be emailed to me no later than the following class after the due date.
-However, they will be lowered one letter grade-I will not accept an assignment beyond this point. - Assignments submitted via email, will be graded as any other.
-However, no hard copy will be returned to you. - Without prior notification, missed in-class essays and presentations cannot be made up.
-If you must miss your presentation date, make prior arrangements with a classmate to switch days. - I will not accept any unstapled assignments.
+- All writing assignments are due on the dates indicated on EauZone, which contains the most up-to-date schedule and information. - Email late assignments no later than the following class after the due date.
+They will be lowered one letter grade.
+No assignments will be accepted beyond this point. - Assignments submitted via email, will be graded per usual, but no hard copy will be returned to you.

+- Without prior notification, missed in-class essays and presentations cannot be made up.
+If you must miss your presentation date, make prior arrangements with a classmate to switch days. - You will automatically be docked 5 points on your final draft for coming to class on a writer's workshop day without anything to share. - Unstapled assignments will not be accepted.